TOMMY WISEAU 💖

 Even though Tommy never reveals his age, I think it’s pretty obvious.

-I find myself recalling the tag-line for The Room.
-“Can You Really Trust Anyone?”.
+I find myself staying up late, sitting at my desk, recalling the tagline for The Room.
+“Can You Really Trust Anyone?”

-As I walk through the super market, spotting people touching the fruit and then putting it back, I ask myself the same thing.
+As I walk through the supermarket, I spot people touching the fruit and then putting it back.
+My hand twitches, aching for my journal.
+“Can I really trust anyone?”

 I receive few responses.